OpenMS/pyopenms-docs/docs/source/mzml_files.rst

 We can now see that the surrounding XML tags describe how to decode the data, namely we see that the data is describes the m/z array and is uncompressed 64 bit data.
-We can now open the file with :term:`pyOpenMS` and print the corresponding array which is from the second :term:`spectrum` in the file:
+We can now open the file with pyOpenMS and print the corresponding array which is from the second spectrum in the file:

 .. code-block:: python
     :linenos: